Not All Directions Matter: Towards Structured and Task-Aware Low-Rank Model Adaptation: Methodology

 We treat the layer-wise update $\boldsymbol{\Delta \tilde{W}}_\ell$ at depth $\ell$ as a signal along the network depth and denote its vectorized form as $\mathbf{u}_{\ell} = \text{vec}(\boldsymbol{\Delta \tilde{W}}_{\ell})$.
 We then define the inter-layer drift energy as Eqn~\eqref{eq:energy}, where $\mathbf{L}$ is the graph Laplacian over depth.

 One residual message-passing step can be written (to first order) as Eqn~\eqref{eq:lap-smooth}, which equals a gradient step that reduces $\mathcal{E}(\mathbf{U})$.

 In other words, coordination acts like a Laplacian smoother on update directions.
 Backprop still optimizes $\mathcal{L}_{\text{task}}$; the coordinator adds an explicit structural prior that lowers drift.
 These quantities are simple to compute and serve as diagnostics together with adjacent-layer cosine in Section~\ref{sec:experiments}.
-For more detailed proof process, please refer to \textit{Appendix}~\ref{sec:proof}.
+For more detailed proofs, please refer to \textit{Appendix}~\ref{sec:proof}.